white-alistair/white-alistair.github.io/_pages/about.md

 In my research I develop machine learning methods for solving problems at the intersection of physics, numerical simulation, and machine learning.
 Motivated by applications to weather and climate modeling, I am particularly interested in using physics to constrain deep learning models such as neural differential equations and neural operators.

-Here's a non-exhaustive list of things I'm interested in: scientific machine learning, neural differential equations, neural operators,
+Here's a non-exhaustive list of research interests: scientific machine learning, neural differential equations, neural operators,